top of page

 Short-term sleep disruption during toilet training is common and usually temporary.
 For many children, sleep settles again within a few weeks as confidence grows and routines stabilise.

-However, it can be helpful to pause and reflect if:
+However, it can be helpful to pause if:

 If this is resonating with you, you’re not alone and it doesn’t mean you’ve done anything wrong.